 We mention this because there are a few valuable lessons that we can learn from this incident.

-First, you need a proper, timely backup strategy for your data.
+First, you need a proper, timely backup and restore strategy for your data.
 One where the data can be recovered quickly in case of such an attack.
 Just like fire drills, you should practice the process on a regular basis, because, you know; practice makes perfect.

 Secondly, rebuilding their systems from scratch might seem excessive, but at least they then knew for sure that the criminals didn't leave some hidden backdoor to do their party trick all over again on a later day.

 While we don't necessarily recommend this route, it shows that you have options if you come prepared.
 Yes, they didn't manage to prevent the ransomware attack from happening.
 But at least they had enough backups to develop a creative solution instead of paying up and hoping they could detect and flush out all the malware responsible for the attack.

 Other best practices for ransomware security and prevention strategies include educating employees, patching and updating your software as soon as those are available, and monitoring endpoints and your network for suspicious activity.
 Especially in this hybrid/remote work world we live in, it's vital to do this properly.